ayushxx7/ayush-mandowara-blog/content/DataAnalysis/13-Inferential-Statistics.md

 ## Geometric Distribution
 The geometric distribution represents the number of failures before you get a success in a series of Bernoulli trials.
-Note: Special case of Negative Binomial Distribution, where 'r' i.e. number of sucessess is 1
+Note: Special case of Negative Binomial Distribution, where 'r' i.e. number of successes is 1

 ### Assumptions for the Geometric Distribution
 - There are two possible outcomes for each trial (success or failure).